bywords/Positivity-Bias-Livechat/README.md

 python main.py
 ```

-Before running the above script, it is required to specify threshold values used for time gap features at utils.py
+Before running the above script, it is required to specify threshold values used for time gap features at utils.py.

 ## Input data format

+We could not release our dataset due to the permission issues.
+Alternatively, below shows the input data format to assist with running our code in other dataset.

 ### data/chat_sequences.txt
 ```